changyeli/traitsPredictor/README.md

 ## Brief Introduction

 This is a simple Python personality predictor.
-Basically, it will cluster all users with Big Five test style, and try to group users by the same trait.
+Basically, it will cluster users using Big Five test style classification, and try to group users by the same trait to assign trait scores.

 ## Features
 - Predicting users' personality traits.